firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-min.md

 ## Example
 {: .no_toc}

-The following examples calculates the minimum number in the `levels` array:
+The following example calculates the minimum number in the `levels` array:
 ```sql
 SELECT
 	ARRAY_MIN([ 1, 2, 3, 4 ]) AS levels;